-This project would create a proposed shared use path from the Jenny Lake Visitor's Center to Colter Bay through Grand Teton National Park.
-NEPA has been completed and the project is currently ready to start final design and construction but no funding has been allocated.
-Future design will need balance environmental impacts with visitor experience and safety.
-The NPS completed NEPA
+This project would create a proposed shared use path connecting from the existing pathway at South Jenny Lake to Colter Bay through Grand Teton National Park.
+The project was included in the 2007 Grand Teton Transportation Plan EIS decision.
+Partial funding has been allocated for design work around Jenny Lake to String Lake activity areas.
+The timeline for completing the remaining pathway segments is less certain as future design will need to balance environmental impacts with visitor experience and safety.